esabitova/aws-digito-artifacts-gameday/documents/api-gw/test/simulate_network_unavailable/2020-09-21/Design.md

   * type: String
   * description: (Required) The Id of the REST API Gateway
 ### `SecurityGroupIdListToUnassign`
-  * type: List
+* type: StringList
 * description: (Optional) The list of Security Group Ids that should be unassigned from the the API.
 If not provided, all Security Groups will be unassigned from attached VPC endpoints
 ### `IsRollback`:

-  * type: Boolean
+* type: String
 * description: (Optional) Run rollback step of the given previous execution (parameter `PreviousExecutionId`)
   * default: False
 ### `PreviousExecutionId`:
   * type: Integer